Wolf Creek Dam

 The Wolf Creek Dam is a multi-purpose dam on the Cumberland River in the western part of Russell County, Kentucky, United States.
-The dam serves at once four distinct purposes: it generates hydroelectricity; it regulates and limits flooding; it releases stored water to permit year-round navigation on the lower Cumberland River; and it creates Lake Cumberland for recreation, which has become a popular tourist attraction.
-Because of seepage problems in the dam's foundation, it has become the U.S. Army Corps of Engineers's top dam priority.
-U.S. Route 127 is built on top of the dam.
+The dam serves at once four distinct purposes: it generates hydroelectricity; it regulates and limits flooding; it releases stored water to permit year-round navigation on the Cumberland River; and it creates Lake Cumberland for recreation, the largest man-made lake by volume east of the Mississippi river.
+The Lake has become a popular tourist attraction.U.S.
+Route 127 runs across the top of the dam but is being relocated downstream.

+Electricity from the dam is marketed by the Southeastern Power Administration.

 Construction

 Construction of the Wolf Creek Dam was authorized by the Flood Control Act of 1938 and the River Harbor Act of 1946 as part of a comprehensive plan to develop the Cumberland River Basin.
 Construction began in 1941 but because of World War II and other factors, construction was not completed until 1951.
 Lake Cumberland is one of four major flood control reservoirs for the Cumberland; the others being J. Percy Priest Dam, Dale Hollow Dam, and Center Hill Dam.
 The last of the power generators was installed in 1952.

 While several small towns were adversely affected by the construction of the dam, such as nearby Creelsboro (downstream) and Burnside (upstream), the dam is credited with preventing several hundred million dollars in flood damage.